 The X-Dog died from bone cancer on September 22, 2016.
 I have a tattoo of his face on my lower left arm.
 The X-Dog will always be part of me.

 Although I've no actual information about Pepper, I'm going to assume she has also passed as she would be 21 years old now and Labradors rarely if ever live that long.
 She was a delightful dog with an excellent sense of humor.

 Baby died from congestive heart failure while we were in our Cambridge home in 2008.
 He was the first dog Susan and I ever had and I've loads of fond memories of the little guy and how he loved to play.

 A guide dog is not for everyone.
 They require a lot more work than does a white cane.
 They can also be more useful than a cane, especially when sidewalks and other walkways are disturbed in some manner.

 I feel that the X-Dog and now Jackson, my second guide, have added a lot of good to my life.
 As I rarely travel anywhere alone anymore, I'm uncertain if I'll get another guide dog when Jackson retires but I'm sure glad I have had 15 years with these two amazing dogs and their friends.

 Subscribe to World Blind Herald

 Pneuma Solutions provides a seamless bridge between access technology and mission critical applications for both consumers and businesses.
 Remote Incident Manager (RIM) is a fully accessible remote desktop product for technical support, training, or simply helping friends and family with their computers.
+It is now cross-platform, offering a seamless accessible experience across both Windows and Mac.
 Read all about Remote Incident Manager

 (RIM) and our other accessible cloud solutions here.